How to get an Agent to handle complex, multi-step queries

 2. Test

-When an AI Agent is handling high-stakes, complex work, you need a way to test how it behaves at scale.
+When an Agent is handling high-stakes, complex work, you need a way to test how it behaves at scale so you can deploy it to your customers with complete confidence.
 A robust testing approach will enable you to:

 • Identify mistakes before they impact customers.